christikat/glow_crafting/README.md

 Crafting benches also come with default crafts that do not require blueprints.
 These crafts can be locked using qb-core's crafting rep system, and will only appear to the player if they meet those rep requirements.

 Each bench's blueprints are not unique to the player and are set globally.
-Meaning that if player A adds a blueprint, player B will aslo see the blueprint if they access the same crafting bench.
+Meaning that if player A adds a blueprint, player B will also see the blueprint if they access the same crafting bench.

 # Installation
-- Drag and drop into your resouces file and ensure glow_crafting in your server.cfg
+- Drag and drop into your resources file and ensure glow_crafting in your server.cfg

 ## Adding Blueprint Items
 - Add blueprint items into qb-core's items.lua, setting ['useable] = true